awsdocs/aws-resource-access-manager-user-guide/doc_source/what-is.md

 When you share a resource with another AWS account, you are granting access to principals in that account to the shared resource\.
 Any policies and permissions that apply to the account you shared the resource with also apply to the shared resource\.
 The resources in the share look like they are native resources in the AWS accounts you shared them with\.

+You can share both global and Regional resources\.
+For more information, see [Sharing Regional resources compared to global resources](working-with-regional-vs-global.md)\.

 ### Sharing your resources<a name="what-is-how-sharing"></a>

 With AWS RAM, you share resources that you own by creating a *resource share*\.
 To create a resource share, you specify the following:
++ The AWS Region in which you want to create the resource share\.
+In the console, you choose from the **Region** drop\-down menu in the upper\-right corner of the console\.
+In the AWS CLI, you use the `--region` parameter\.
+  + A resource share can contain only Regional resources that are in the same AWS Region as the resource share\.
+  + A resource share can contain global resources only if the resource share is in the designated home Region, US East \(N\.
+Virginia\), `us-east-1`\.
 + A name for the resource share\.
 + The list of resources that you want to grant access to as part of this resource share\.
 + The principals to which you grant access to the resource share\.
 Principals can be individual AWS accounts, the accounts in an organization or an organizational unit \(OU\) in AWS Organizations, or individual AWS Identity and Access Management \(IAM\) roles or users\.